SuperClaude-Org/SuperCodex_Framework/Docs/Reference/README.md

-# SuperGemini Framework Reference Documentation
+# SuperCodex Framework Reference Documentation

-**Complete Navigation Hub**: Your definitive guide to mastering SuperGemini Framework with structured learning paths, comprehensive references, and expert guidance for all skill levels.
+**Complete Navigation Hub**: Your definitive guide to mastering SuperCodex Framework with structured learning paths, comprehensive references, and expert guidance for all skill levels.

-**Documentation Status**: ✅ **VERIFIED SuperGemini v4.0** - All content verified for accuracy and completeness.
+**Documentation Status**: ✅ **VERIFIED SuperCodex v4.0** - All content verified for accuracy and completeness.

 ## How to Use This Reference Library